high-horse/clipboard-ui/README.md

 A cross-platform clipboard manager desktop application built with [Wails](https://wails.io/) (Go backend) and [Vue 3 + TypeScript](https://vuejs.org/) frontend.

+## Project Description

+Clipboard UI is a simple, cross-platform desktop application for managing your clipboard history.
+Built with Wails (Go backend) and Vue 3 + TypeScript, it provides a fast, modern interface and native system integration.

 ## Features

 - Modern UI with Vue 3 and Vite